My Tectonic Strain Theory is alive and well – a Blog by Dr. M.A. Persinger.

 Question: Does Christopher French’s “haunted room study” have anything to do with your tectonic strain theory or the way you study the role of the earth’s magnetic field in paranormal experiences?

 Answer: No. French’s experiment has little (if any) relationship to the tectonic strain theory, which explains with the creation of luminosities (“lights in the sky”) before earthquakes.
-We have found that these correlate with UFO sightings, apparitions, and other phenomena.
+We have found that these correlate with UFO sightings.
+We’ve also seen similar correlations with apparitions and other phenomena.
 In brief, this theory tells us that electrical and magnetic fields produced by the bedrock while its being strained by the pressure that’s eventually discharged by an earthquake create luminous displays, like earth lights, ball lightning, and sometimes dramatic lights in the sky.
 We also find that these fields can create unstable conditions in the brain, especially the deep portions of the temporal lobes.
 This instability can lead to hallucinatory experiences which people interpret in terms of their cultural and learning history as well as their private beliefs, so they are interpreted and then seen as spirits, the Virgin Mary, angels, alien spacecraft or ghosts.
-This idea has recently been independently proposed by another researcher, who hypothesizes that “ball lightning” may induce hallucinations (Witze, 2010).
+This idea has recently been independently proposed by another researcher, who hypothesizes that “ball lightning” may induce hallucinations (Edwards, 2010).
 My first publication in the field (1976) used the same concept to explain UFO reports.

-French’s experiment consisted of trying to construct a “haunted room” by building a room and filling it with magnetic signals and infrasound.
+The God Helmet is an example of “complex magnetic” neural technology.
+Trying to imitate its effects, French’s experiment consisted of trying to construct a “haunted room” by building a room and filling it with magnetic signals and infrasound.
 The experiment did not succeed.
 French is a well-known skeptic, but not experienced in the proper use of the “complex magnetic” neural stimulation we use in our lab.
-We have been able to successfully perform several experiments, inducing paranormal experiences, and apparitions, using this technology, applied using the God Helmet ®.
+We have been able to successfully perform several experiments inducing paranormal experiences,

 French’s experiment used a wave pattern that could not have created the conditions for synthetic paranormal experiences because he was not able to generate the appropriate point durations we use in our lab.
 The point durations (how long each bit of the signal lasts) are so important that altering them makes them ineffective.
 I e-mailed him and offered to share the equipment but he declined, and instead chose to develop his own apparatus, including a procedure in which “The … burst pattern was generated by constructing a table of values from (a) graph of the waveform used and then converting these numeric values…” (French, et al., 2008)